llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 processed again and again in importee units by optimizations (including IPO itself).
 The optimizations before IPO and IPO itself are the most time-consuming part in whole compilation process.
-So from this perspective, it might not be possible to get the compile time improvements described in the theory, but there could be time savings for optimizations after IPO and the whole backend.
+So from this perspective, it might not be possible to get the compile time improvements described, but there could be time savings for optimizations after IPO and the whole backend.

 Overall, at ``-O0`` the implementations of functions defined in a module will not impact module users, but at higher optimization levels the definitions of